Pharmacy Invoice Processing: Workflow, Controls, and Automation

 At this stage, the most important checks happen at the drug level, not just at the invoice total.
 Teams typically review whether the invoiced unit price matches the expected contract or reference price, whether the quantity billed matches what was ordered and received, whether the NDC is missing or does not match the expected product, and whether the pack size creates a false variance even when the item appears correct at first glance.
 They also look for unexpected distribution fees, surcharges, or service charges that were not part of the original purchasing expectation, along with contract tier mismatches where the pharmacy should have received a different price band based on volume, class of trade, or program eligibility.

-GPO pricing validation for pharmacy invoices follows the same principle.
+GPO pricing validation follows the same principle.
 Automation can assemble comparison-ready data, highlight likely price variances, flag missing NDCs, spot pack-size mismatches, and group credits against the original purchase.
 But the final resolution still depends on human review.
 Pharmacy finance, operations, or 340B program staff have to decide whether a mismatch reflects a valid substitution, a wholesaler exception, a contract interpretation issue, or a pricing dispute that needs to be escalated.

 Create Audit-Ready Controls for Pharmacy Invoice Records